mirismaili/text-wrapper/README.md

 **Text-Wrapper**

-A tool for wrapping (breaking) long lines of large texts into limited-length lines, based on given options
+A library for wrapping (breaking) long lines of large texts into limited-length lines, based on given options

 ***